 | Browser opens but token not cached | Old cache from failed attempts | rm -rf ~/.kube/cache/oidc-login |

-- The API server validates tokens, kubelogin fetches them — two separate concerns
+- The API server validates tokens; kubelogin fetches them — two separate concerns, debug them separately

 - Use

-subfor username claim — email isn’t in Okta ID tokens by default - Three Okta policy layers must all be correct: app assignment, authentication policy, and authorization server access policy
+subfor the username claim, but consider addingemailorpreferred_usernameif your environment is under compliance scrutiny — readable identities in audit logs matter - Three Okta policy layers must all be correct: app assignment, authentication policy, and authorization server access policy

-- Disable a user in Okta and they immediately lose cluster access — no waiting for cert expiry
+- Disable a user in Okta and they immediately lose cluster access — no waiting for cert expiry, no server-side cleanup

-- End users never touch the OIDC config — they get a pre-built kubeconfig and just login
+- End users never touch the OIDC config — they get a pre-built kubeconfig from Vault and just log in